-The most northerly town in mainland Scotland, Thurso is a great base for exploring the surrounding countryside and a gateway to the Orkney islands.
+The most northerly town in mainland Scotland, Thurso is a great base for exploring the surrounding countryside.

-The town is also a major surfing area and a premier heavy cold surf destination which hosts surfing championships.
+Thurso is also a major surfing area and a premier heavy cold surf destination which hosts surfing championships, including two World Championships for Kayak surfing.
 The plentiful reefs, points, river mouths and beaches, on top of the consistent year-round surfing opportunities, make the location a paradise for watersports lovers.

-West of Thurso is the Dounreay nuclear power station, which has a visitor centre.
+West of Thurso is the Dounreay nuclear power station and its story is explained in an exhibition within the Caithness Horizons visitor centre.
 The dramatic north coast stretches away to the west, while inland is the vast area of blanket bog known as the ‘Flow Country’.